The Phrase “Garbage in, Garbage Out” Is the Best Way to Explain How the Apps Get it Wrong.

 Understand App Limitations

-Apps work well for general trends and current conditions.
-They fall short on precise, localized forecasts and timing.
+Apps work well for general trends.
+They handle current conditions reasonably.
+But they fall short on precise, localized forecasts.
+And timing details.

 When Professional Weather Analysis Is Critical